Leanne Elliott (’12)

 Hometown: Grafton, ND

-Current position: Elementary Teacher, B.F.
-Day Elementary School, Seattle, WA
+Current position: Elementary Teacher, Albert Einstein Elementary School, Redmond, WA

 Graduate program: Master in Teaching/Special Education, Seattle Pacific University

 Trinity prepared me for the rigor of graduate school by requiring me to show my understanding through research and application.
 These together prepared me for the caliber of work required in graduate school, as well as in my new teaching position.
 As a teacher, I support students in academic and social/emotional areas while collaborating with parents, teachers, and multiple service providers.
 My educational experience at Trinity gave me a strong base for addressing and responding to the needs of diverse students and families.

 Lynn Smythe (’04)